paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-088-research.md

 (4) unless otherwise prohibited by law, have the right to make available on request, without charge and without regard to the country from which the request originates, the genetic material that the program assembles;

-(5) expand the types of genetic resources included in the program to develop a comprehensive genetic resources program which includes plants (including silvicultural species), animal, aquatic, insect, microbiological, and other types of genetic resources of importance to food and agriculture, as resources permit; and
+(5) expand the types of genetic resources included in the program to develop a comprehensive genetic resources program which includes plants (including silvicultural species), animal, aquatic, insect, microbiological, and other types of genetic resources of importance to food and agriculture, as resources permit;

+(6) develop and implement a national strategic germplasm and cultivar collection assessment and utilization plan that takes into consideration the resources and research necessary to address the significant backlog of characterization and maintenance of existing accessions considered to be critical to preserve the viability of, and public access to, germplasm and cultivars; and

-(6) engage in such other activities as the Secretary determines appropriate and as the resources of the program permit.
+(7) engage in such other activities as the Secretary determines appropriate and as the resources of the program permit.

 ### Statutory Notes

 #### Amendments
+2018—Subsec. (d)(6), (7).
+Pub.
+L. 115–334 added par.
+(6) and redesignated former par.
+(6) as (7).

 1996—Subsec. (d)(4).
 Pub.
 L. 104–127 added par.
 (4) and struck out former par.
 (4) which read as follows: “make available upon request, without charge and without regard to the country from which such request originates, the genetic material which the program assembles;”.